 |

-Brigade in May 1966, a few days before 5RAR deployed
+Airborne Brigade in May 1966, a few days before

-into its TAOR (Tactical Area of Responsibility) on
+5RAR deployed into its TAOR (Tactical Area of

-the Regimental Signals Officer of 5RAR during its first
+Signals Officer of 5RAR during its first tour of

-particularly of how a battalion HQ operated in the field
+how a battalion HQ operated in the field and to obtain

-and to obtain first hand experience of central Phuoc Tuy
+first hand experience of central Phuoc Tuy Province,

-Province, Brian LeDan and I went up to Bien Hoa to join
+Brian LeDan and I went up to Bien Hoa to join the 1st

 Airborne Regiment.
 (1/503rd) The 173rd